-Procuring safe, affordable, and reliable housing is a salient developmental challenge for youth who are transitioning to adulthood as it both reflects and supports their strivings for independence and self-sufficiency (Ryan & Thompson, 2013).
-Understanding changes in housing attainment and maintenance during emerging adulthood is important because housing quality has been associated with various aspects of multi-domain competence, such as physical health (Brown et al., 2012; Oishi & Schimmack, 2010), educational achievement (Leventhal & Newman, 2010; Ziol-Guest & McKenna, 2014), and socio-emotional functioning (Burgard, Seefeldt, & Zelner, 2012; Cairney, 2005; Coley, Leventhal, Lynch, & Kull, 2013).
+Procuring safe, affordable, and reliable housing is a salient developmental challenge for youth who are transitioning to adulthood as it both reflects and supports their strivings for independence and self-sufficiency (Ryan and Thompson 2013).
+Understanding changes in housing attainment and maintenance during emerging adulthood is important because housing quality has been associated with various aspects of multi-domain competence, such as physical health (Brown et al. 2012; Oishi and Schimmack 2010), educational achievement (Leventhal and Newman 2010; Ziol-Guest and McKenna 2014), and socioemotional functioning (Burgard et al. 2012; Cairney 2005; Coley et al. 2013).
 Whereas most young adults typically rely on family and friends to help them obtain safe and affordable housing, foster youth who have "aged out" or "emancipated" from state-sponsored care often lack the social support and resources needed to negotiate this developmental issue.
 Insufficient preparation, poor life skills, and deficits in social resources may hinder transition-aged foster youth's efforts to obtain high quality housing, resulting in disproportionate rates of homelessness and precarious housing upon their emancipation from the child welfare system.

-Recent advances in policies and programs to support transition-aged foster youth, such as California's implementation of extended foster care services to age 21 (California Fostering Connections to Success Act, 2010), were motivated, at least in part, by evidence of disproportionate rates of homelessness and other negative outcomes among former foster youth (Courtney, Dworsky, & Peters, 2009).
-Emancipated foster youth experience significantly more residential instability and precarious housing than their non-fostered peers (Berzin, Rhodes, & Curtis, 2011), and are more than seven times more likely to reside in jail or prison than their non-fostered peers (Courtney, Dworsky, Lee, & Raap, 2010).
-Between 11% and 37% of emancipated foster youth report one or more episodes of homelessness during the first few years after they leave the system (Dworsky, Dillman, Dion, Coffee-Borden, & Rosenau, 2012; Fowler, Toro, & Miles, 2009), which is substantially higher than reported rates of homelessness, 2006).
-Although alarming, these rates of homelessness likely underestimate the true challenges emancipated foster youth encounter in procuring housing because precarious housing, such as "doubling up" or "couch surfing," remains largely undocumented in this population (Dworsky et al., 2012).
-Indeed, when rates of precarious housing are combined with homelessness, the percentage of emancipated youth who reside in unsafe or unstable housing increases dramatically to nearly 50% (Courtney & Dworsky, 2006; Courtney et al., 2010).
+Recent advances in policies and programs to support transition-aged foster youth, such as California's implementation of extended foster care services to age 21 (California Fostering Connections to Success Act 2010), were motivated, at least in part, by evidence of disproportionate rates of homelessness and other negative outcomes among former foster youth (Courtney et al. 2009).
+Emancipated foster youth experience significantly more residential instability and precarious housing than their non-fostered peers (Berzin et al. 2011), and are more than seven times more likely to reside in jail or prison than their non-fostered peers (Courtney et al. 2010).
+Between 11 and 37 % of emancipated foster youth report one or more episodes of homelessness during the first few years after they leave the system (Dworsky et al. 2012; Fowler et al. 2009), which is substantially higher than reported rates of homelessness in the general population of 18-24 year olds, which range from 5 to 7.7 % (National Alliance to End Homelessness 2006).
+Although alarming, these rates of homelessness likely underestimate the true challenges emancipated foster youth encounter in procuring housing because precarious housing, such as "doubling up" or "couch surfing," remains largely undocumented in this population (Dworsky et al. 2012).
+Indeed, when rates of precarious housing are combined with homelessness, the percentage of emancipated youth who reside in unsafe or unstable housing increases dramatically to nearly 50 % (Courtney and Dworsky 2006; Courtney et al. 2010).